guvenk/PaymentGateway/ReadMe.md

 - Used simplistic auth mechanism without custom policies.
 Implemented JWT generation and validation using key,issuer,audience and lifetime.
 - After building API project, APIClient project needs to be build so that API client is generated automatically on build.
 Flow:  make a visible change on API endpoints > build API > build APIClient > Eh Voilà! the change will be visible on APIClient codebase
 - Azure ci/cd pipelines and k8s-deployment is used for showcasing, they would work when connected to an infrastructure
 - Project can be run with Kestrel, IIS and Docker.
+Docker instance doesnt have SQL server so its not able to access db.
+It would need docker-compose to be set up for it to work but I would prefer to use k8s deployment and a stateful set for SQL Server, therefore I didnt go further on that.
 - Logging is only to a file in C:\Logs\ directory, could be sent to elastic search or other log storage providers.
-- Metrics are collected using Prometheus libarary.
+- Metrics are collected using Prometheus.
 I've created a middleware that collects the metrics.

 ## Usage